classner/fertilized-forests/documentation/README.md

    interface.
 * `SERIALIZATION_ENABLED`: If this symbol is defined, all serialization methods of the library can be used.
 This adds a dependendy on boost serialization.
 It is automatically defined by the build system if the flag `--with-serialization`  is used.
+* `CAFFE_CPU_ONLY`: Defined, if only the CPU build of caffe is used to be linked against.
+* `WITH_OPENCV`: If defined, the feature extraction methods for images are built, otherwise they are omitted.

 ## Pointers